 Who Cannot Be a Foster Parent?
+Foster Parent Eligibility Guide

-When considering stepping into the crucial role of a foster parent, many potential candidates wonder about their eligibility.
-There's a common belief that one must fit a specific mold to take on the responsibilities of foster care, but this is not the case.
+When considering stepping into the crucial role of a foster parent, many potential candidates wonder about their foster parent eligibility.
+There’s a common belief that one must fit a specific mold to take on the responsibilities of foster care, but this is not the case.
 Being equipped with accurate knowledge about the requirements and understanding what might be an obstacle to becoming a foster parent is critical.
-Let's clear the air on who can and cannot be a foster parent.
+Let’s clear the air on who can and cannot be a foster parent.

 Assumed Profiles versus Reality